InternationalColorConsortium/DemoIccMAX/Readme.md

 The project solution BuildAll.sln file for the Visual Studio development IDE can be found in the ./Build/MSVC folder.
-This references additional .vcproj files for the various libraries and applications provided by RefIccMAX.
+This references additional .vcproj files for the various libraries and applications provided by DemoIccMAX.
 Projects without any further dependencies should build and link correctly.
 Both 32 and 64bit compile options are supported.
 Some of the projects have further dependencies on third party libraries requiring that the SDK libraries are